A Bit of Alaska History

 The first Europeans to visit Alaska were the Russians who crossed the Bering Sea in search of new land and furs, especially sea otters.
 They found furs and many grew wealthy.
-The natives suffered greatly from exposure to outsiders, partly from attacks though most Russians were peaceful, but mostly from diseases against which they had no immunity.
+Meanwhile, the natives suffered greatly from exposure to outsiders, partly from attacks though most Russians were peaceful, but mostly from diseases against which they had no immunity.

-Entire villages were wiped out.
+For this reason, entire villages were wiped out.